Here’s the breakdown on this popular diet-friendly macro and expert advice on what your optimal daily protein intake should be.

 While the research cannot conclusively determine that dietary protein alone promotes weight loss or that high protein diets are the best approach to losing weight, what we’ve seen so far is fairly compelling.

-It is becoming more apparent that higher protein intake has some serious potential benefits for dieters.
+It is becoming more apparent that higher protein intake potentially has some serious benefits for dieters.

 There are three main arguments for why you should consider consuming more protein when looking to shed pounds.